 Entrepreneur Work Visa

-Post-Study Work Visa (Open)
+Post-Study Work Visa

-Specific Purpose Work Visa
+Specific Purpose or Event Work Visa

-Partner Work Visa
+Partnership Work Visa

 As with partnership-based visitor visas, there are different types of partnership work visas.
 These include:

 These visas are open work visas that do not require an offer of employment.
 They are usually valid for the same length of time as your partner if they are a work or student visa holder.
 For partners of a New Zealander, it is dependent on the length of time you have been living together.